Zer0-Bug/Project_SpaceShooterGame-.-SFML/README.md

 2. Navigate to the project directory:
 - cd Project_SpaceShooterGame-.-SFML

-3. Compile the source code using GCC or any other C compiler:
+3. Compile the source code using GCC or any other C++ compiler:
 - gcc main.c -o space-shooter -lsfml-graphics -lsfml-window -lsfml-system